Joe Concha, hour number three of the Sean Hannity Show, 800-941-Sean, 800-941.

 But if people broke the law during the Biden administration, upholding the law means that they should be prosecuted.

-But if others broke the law, you know, the DOJ Incoming should take a serious look at it.
+But if others broke the law, you know, the DOJ incoming should take a serious look at it.

 And if these were egregious violations of the law, then of course they should be held legally accountable.

-And we're talking to Greg Jarrett, the Greg Jarrett.com, Fox News legal analyst.
+And we're talking to Greg Jarrett, thegregjarrett.com, Fox News legal analyst.

 I'll give you 90 seconds on this one, Greg, before we go to break.

-What can we expect from her as A. G and compared to Merrick Garland for that matter?
+What can we expect from her as AG and compared to Merrick Garland, for that matter?

-And has become such a partisan activist that he's really shredded the good name and reputation of the Department of Justice.
+Well, you know, Merrick Garland, you know, my judgment wouldn't know the law if it slapped him up the head and has become such a partisan activist that he's really shredded the good name and reputation of the Department of Justice.

-Pam Bondy is the exact opposite.
+Pam Bondi is the exact opposite.

-I've I've known her for years.
+I've known her for years.

-Uh she is a solid, experienced prosecutor.
+She is a solid, experienced prosecutor.

 She has a level head on her shoulders.

-She would never engage in politics weaponization of the law, so-called lawfair, but she will be a strict adherent to the rule of law and and fairness and justice.
+But she will be a strict adherent to the rule of law and fairness and justice.

-Um they may have been shredded by now.
+They may have been shredded by now.

-He finds that people were breaking the law, there will be consequences.
+She finds that people were breaking the law, there will be consequences.

 Indeed.